Graduate Admissions FAQ

 Only those candidates who have been shortlisted and invited by the Psychology graduate admissions committee to attend remote interviews, will be contacted directly by email invitation by the Psychology Department as part of the selections process.

-The remote interviews are typically completed by the end of February.
+The virtual interviews are typically completed by the end of February.

 How do applicants receive an offer of admission?